 Keratosis Pilaris Causes

 Keratosis pilaris causes are quite simple, and the skin condition is actually completely harmless.
+Regardless, people tend to not like how it looks and want to get rid of it as soon as possible.
 Keratosis Pilaris appears as tiny red bumps (commonly referred to as chicken skin) on the skin when the body produces excess keratin, a natural protein in the skin.
 The excess keratin, which is cream colored, surrounds and entraps the hair follicles in the pore.
 This causes the formation of hard plugs (a process known as hyperkeratinization).

 Keratosis Pilaris bumps are tiny, red and are often mistaken for other rashes or even small pimples.
 They are commonly found on the backs of arms, legs and sometimes, cheeks.
 Dry skin can make Keratosis Pilaris worse, so treating it with products that moisturize and nourish the skin is important.

 Because dryer skin makes Keratosis Pilaris bumps more noticeable, itchier and rougher in texture, Keratosis Pilaris tends to worsen in the dry winter months and clear up a bit during the summer months.
 But how can you manage Keratosis Pilaris all year long?

 Choose a topical Keratosis Pilaris treatment product that is going to both exfoliate and moisturize the affected areas.
 KP Elements offers a gentle two-step treatment for Keratosis Pilaris.
 Step one is the KP Elements Shower Scrub — it helps break up the excess keratin that is clogging your hair follicles, exfoliates dead skin surrounding or clogging the area and reduces and relieves redness and irritation.